Kilkenni/sb.Teleport/readme.md

 - You can deploy mech anywhere you can teleport
 - Filtering!
 Filter can be set via corresponding textbox. `Enter` while in the textbox applies the filter (only bookmarks that have `filter` in their text fields are visible).
 Search is case-insensitive.
 Standard destinations (like `Warp down`) are not affected. `Esc` while in the textbox or `Reset` button resets the filter
 - Previewing hazards.
 If a bookmark is selected, info panel tries to list permanent environmental hazards at destionation.
 Don't forget to equip your EPP!
+- Now with editing and deletion.
+Editing supports longer names (but be careful).
+Deletion asks for confirmation as it always should have.

 The script tries its best to skip all irrelevant destinations, if present in `teleport.config`.
 Examples: